photoview/photoview.github.io/src/docs/usage-nextcloud.md

 > If you are not running Photoview in Docker you can skip this step.

-Before the Nextcloud files can be accessed by the Photoview container, they must first be mounted as a [volume](https://docs.docker.com/storage/volumes/).
+Before the Nextcloud or Owncloud files can be accessed by the Photoview container, they must first be mounted as a [volume](https://docs.docker.com/storage/volumes/).

 For docker-compose this can be done by adding the volume to the `docker-compose.yml` configuration file for Photoview.